HENDRIX-ZT2/ZT1-Sprites/README.md

 ## ZT1-Sprites
 A plugin to automize sprite rendering for Zoo Tycoon 1.

-Automatic ZT1 Sprite Rendering for blender 2.78+, using FFMPEG and https://github.com/jbostoen/ZTStudio.
+Automatic ZT1 Sprite Rendering for blender 2.80, using FFMPEG and https://github.com/jbostoen/ZTStudio.

+###WARNING: This is an experimental branch.
+Use at your own risk!

 ### Installation
 - Click the `Clone or Download` button at the right, then `Download ZIP`.